dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/animation-overview.md

 One way to specify a <xref:System.Windows.Duration> in code is to use the <xref:System.TimeSpan.FromSeconds%2A> method to create a <xref:System.TimeSpan>, then declare a new <xref:System.Windows.Duration> structure using that <xref:System.TimeSpan>.

-For more information about <xref:System.Windows.Duration> values and the complete [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] syntax, see the <xref:System.Windows.Duration> structure.
+For more information about <xref:System.Windows.Duration> values and the complete Extensible Application Markup Language (XAML) syntax, see the <xref:System.Windows.Duration> structure.

 #### AutoReverse